CamelliaCommunity/wiki-articles/community/server/guidelines/en.md

 Any significant instance of drama, discussion, and feedback is considered when writing these guidelines.
 If you would like to be a part of the staff team, you must follow these guidelines to a degree.
 If you would like to contribute, that's great!
 Leave your feedback in [#💡server-direction](https://discord.com/channels/435720333786480641/1034240760154947584) where it will be considered.
 Have fun reading~

-### For New Staff

-- Introduce yourself to the existing staff.
-- Describe why you wanted to become a staff member.
-- Don't be afraid to ask - you only learn if you ask!
-- Understand the server rules.
-Going back and referring to them won't hurt!
-- We strive for continuous improvement.
-Regularly evaluate and enhance community processes for efficiency.
-Provide constructive feedback to peers for personal and team growth.

 #### Convenient Links

 - [Staff Applications](https://forms.gle/czoe1Eb843SXanGr8)